tmick0/denice_twitter/README.md

 ### contact

-both the twitter and irc implementations of denice are maintained by lq <root at lo dot calho dot st>.
+both the twitter and irc implementations of denice are maintained by lq.
+email: root at lo dot calho dot st